molily/molily.de/_posts/2019-02-03-testing-angular.md

 Before you start setting up tests, you should examine the current situation of your application:

-- What are the critical features?
+- What are the **critical features**?
 For example, logging in, searching for a record and editing a form.
-- Which technical obstacles frustrate your users?
-For example, bad cross-browser compatibility.
-- What are the frequently reported technical problems?
-For example, your application may lack error handling.
+- What are the frequently reported **technical problems and obstacles**?
+For example, your application may lack error handling or cross-browser compatibility.
-- What are the technical requirements?
+- What are the **technical requirements**?
 For example, your application needs to consume structured data from a given back-end API.
 In turn, it needs to expose certain URL routes.

 This technical assessment is as important as an inquiry of your development team:

-- What is the overall attitude on testing?
+- What is the overall **attitude on testing**?
 For example, some developers value testing while others find it ineffective to avoid bugs.
-- What is the current testing practice?
+- What is the current **testing practice**?
 For example, developers sometimes write tests, but not as a daily routine.
-- What is the experience on writing tests?
+- What is the **experience on writing tests**?
 For example, some developers have written tests for several environments, while others understand the basic concepts but have not yet gotten into practice.
-- What are the obstacles that impede a good testing routing?
+- What are the **obstacles** that impede a good testing routine?
 For example, developers have not been trained on the testing tools.
-- Are tests well-integrated into your development workflow?
+- Are tests **well-integrated** into your development workflow?
 For example, a continuous integration server automatically runs the test suite on every change set.

 Once you have answered these questions, you should set up a testing goal and implement steps to achieve it.

 A good start is to think economically.
 What is the return on investment of writing a test?
 Pick the low-hanging fruits.
 Find business-critical features and make sure they are covered by tests.
-Write tests that are easy to write but cover large parts of the code.
+Write tests that are require little effort but cover large parts of the code.

-Simultaneously, integrate testing into your team’s workflow.
-Make sure everyone shares the same basic expertise.
-Offer formal training workshops and pair experienced programmers with team members less familiar with testing.
-Appoint maintainers and contact persons for test quality and testing infrastructure.
-If applicable, hire dedicated software testers.
+Simultaneously, integrate testing into your team’s workflow:

+- Make sure everyone shares the same basic expertise.
+- Offer formal training workshops and pair experienced programmers with team members less familiar with testing.
+- Appoint maintainers and contact persons for test quality and testing infrastructure.
+- Hire dedicated software testers, if applicable.

-Writing automated tests should be easy and fun for your team members.
+Writing automated tests should be **easy and fun** for your team members.
 Remove any obstacles that make testing difficult or inefficient.

 ### The right amount of testing